 Flutter Developers vs React Native Developers: Rates

-According to Glassdoor, the world’s leading salary information website, you will have to spend roughly $100,000 per year on average to hire a Flutter developer.
-However, a React Native developer would likely charge around $108,000 per year on average.
-Thus, in a Flutter vs React Native comparison, the cost of hiring a developer is higher for the React Native framework.
+According to Talent.com, you will have to spend roughly $130,000 per year on average to hire a Flutter developer.
+However, a React Native developer would likely charge around $125,000 per year on average.
+Let’s look at the statistics of hourly rates across countries.

 Flutter Developers vs React Native Developers: Pool